 Annual climbers can quickly cover-up walls and fences and block out neighbours.
 Standard hedges sometimes take years to grow high, annual climbers are fast growers and cover walls in only one summer.
-The ultimate in warp-speed gardening, annual climbers shoot up fences and walls like rockets, smothering them in brilliantly-coloured flowers.
+The ultimate in warp-speed gardening, annual climbers shoot up fences and walls like rockets and smothering them in brilliantly-coloured flowers.
 They're easy to grow from seed – choose from the wide selection at Rushfields – and let you create a new display every year, each one more colourful than the last.
 Here are our favourites.
 You can also plant young shoots in the ground, which makes the annual climber grow faster than from seed.
 Find annual climbers in our plant centre in Poynings.

-Black-eyed Susan (Thunbergia alata): these charming star-shaped flowers are fast climbers and easily cover pergolas.
-The black-eyed Susan, with masses of simple, open flowers in all sorts of colours from brick red to bright orange, all with a perky black eye.
+- Black-eyed Susan (Thunbergia alata): these charming star-shaped flowers are fast climbers and easily cover pergolas.
+The black-eyed Susan, with masses of simple, open flowers are available in all sorts of colours.
+From brick red to bright orange, all with a perky black eye.

-Cup and saucer vine (Cobaea scandens): large inky purple flowers like bells.
+- Cup and saucer vine (Cobaea scandens): try out these large inky purple flowers like bells.
 You won't believe these plants grow from seeds in only one year.
 Adore the lovely flowers with its funky shape and sparkling colour.
-With a frill of green behind are held on stems long enough to cut for flower arranging
+With a frill of green behind are held on stems long enough to cut for flower arranging.